-WWE News: New Match Added To ‘Money In the Bank’ Card – 10 Matches Confirmed
+WWE News: New Match Added To ‘Money In the Bank’ Card — 10 Matches Confirmed

 - Daniel Bryan vs. Big Cass

-Ten matches have been confirmed for the Money in the Bank card, and that is a lot even with the longer run times now in place for pay-per-views.
+Ten matches have been confirmed for the Money in the Bank card, according to a previous Inquisitr story, and that is a lot, even with the longer run times now in place for pay-per-views.
 None have yet been assigned to the Kickoff Show and that simply means that one or two may still be announced with two weeks to go until it takes place.

-The addition of Daniel Bryan vs. Big Cass is one that has history, but it’s still kind of out of nowhere for WWE to throw it on the card.
+The addition of Daniel Bryan vs. Big Cass is one that has history, but it’s still kind of out of nowhere for WWE to put on the card.